mcdemarco/the-new-kitchen-cookbook/bread/panPizza.md

 # Pan Pizza

 The _Artisan Bread in 5_ book assumes you're going to cook your pizza at ∞° on your good bread stone, oiling up the stone and smoking up the house.
 I wanted to cook mine at a more reasonable temperature on a cookie sheet, a la the BakerMama's recipe for [sheet pan pizza](http://thebakermama.com/recipes/sheet-pan-pizza/), so I came up with the following procedure.
+(I have since gotten a pizza stone and [gone smoky](../bread/pizzaPizza.md).)

 ## Ingredients

-* 1 1/4 lb or more refrigerated [Master Recipe](http://www.artisanbreadinfive.com/2008/04/27/great-coverage-in-the-week-magazine-but-there-was-one-little-problem), or [olive oil](https://artisanbreadinfive.com/2011/10/25/pizza-margherita-and-a-pizza-making-package-red-star-yeast-king-arthur-flour-emile-henry-pizza-stone-a-signed-pizza-book-giveaway/) no-knead dough
+* 1 1/4 lb or more refrigerated [Master Recipe](../bread/master.md) or [olive oil](../bread/oliveOil.md) no-knead dough
 * 1 T. olive oil (optional)
 * 1/4 lb shredded mozzarella
 * 1 T. grated parmesan (optional)